Tuesday, December 31, 2019

 Fancy a little more?

 Platformers are next and those who know me will be aware of my addiction to the genre.
 The Atari ST has many: Stario, Rainbow Islands, Gods, Ghosts & Goblins...
-But here are a few others which I wanted to share:
+But here are a few others I wanted to share:

 • Prehistorik was written in STOS and is so much fun.
 It's a lightweight platformer but one with incredible mechanics and is GREAT fun.
 It should be played by all.
 Oh yeah!